Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 Types of Racket Strings

-Synthetic strings are made of either nylon or polyester.
+Synthetic strings are made of multiple sources: nylon, polyester, kevlar, etc.

 Synthetic strings have one main advantage over natural gut: they’re cheap to replace.